-I’d like to be able to state that I bake but a single spiced loaf over the Christmas period however, gingerbread season begins as soon as December lands & from there on in, every cup of tea comes accompanied by it’s seasonal partner in crime.
+I’d like to be able to say that I bake but a single spiced loaf of this over the Christmas period however, I’d be lying though my teeth.
+Gingerbread season begins as soon as December 1st lands.
+From there on in, every cup of tea comes accompanied by some form of gingerbread, be it a biscuit or a sliver (read: slab) of cake.

 This squidgy cake is so simple to make that over the years it has become my go to recipe.
-With very little effort, this little loaf is everything that a gingerbread should be.
-Every Christmas it tends to find it’s way into the workplace as well as being dispensed to any visitors to the house (because nobody may leave unfed).
-It is unapologetically comforting & I would urge anyone who hasn’t experienced gingerbread in its cake form to give this recipe a try.
+With very little effort, this little loaf is everything that a gingerbread should be, it’s spicy, wonderfully damp & keeps well.
+It is unapologetically comforting & I would urge anyone who hasn’t experienced gingerbread in its cake form to give this recipe a try, you may never return to the crumble biscuit again.

 (makes one 2lb loaf)